astraut-solutions/easy-risk-register/docs/guides/deploy/serverless-integrations.md

 - Frontend calls `/api/...` (same-origin on Vercel) or `VITE_API_BASE_URL + /api/...` (when pointing at a separate API host).
 - Serverless functions live in `api/` and read **server-only** environment variables (no `VITE_` prefix).

+## CORS guidance (local dev vs. production)

+- **Same-origin on Vercel**: recommended.
+The frontend calls `/api/*` on the same origin, so CORS is not involved.
+- **Local dev (cross-origin)**: common when running Vite on `http://localhost:5173` and the dev API on `http://localhost:3000`.
+The API sets CORS headers so browser requests are allowed.
+- **Separate hosts in production**: avoid if possible.
+If you must split frontend and API across origins, restrict allowed origins and do not rely on permissive defaults.

 ## Feature flags (frontend)

 Integrations are feature-flagged and **off by default**.
 See `easy-risk-register-frontend/.env.example` for the current list, including: